PaddlePaddle/Parakeet/examples/transformer_tts/README.md

 --data_path=${DATAPATH} \
 --config_path='config/train_transformer.yaml' \
 ```
-or you can run the script file directly.
+Or you can run the script file directly.
 ```bash
 sh train_transformer.sh
 ```
-If you want to train on multiple GPUs, you must set ``--use_data_parallel=1``, and then start training as follow:
+If you want to train on multiple GPUs, you must set ``--use_data_parallel=1``, and then start training as follows:

 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3